 (2) Authorises the MAV to engage with the Vision Super board to advocate for full divestment of its Woolworths investment by the end of 2018 if the Woolworths board has not publically announced its intention to divest its poker machine division.

 See page 9 of the minutes, plus this story in The Age.
-The MAV debate will occur on Friday, May 18 and the Darebin debate starts 24 minutes into this video archive of the April 9 council meeting.
+The Darebin debate starts 24 minutes into this video archive of the April 9 council meeting.
+The MAV debate at state council occurred on Friday, May 18, 2018 and the motion was defeated 70%-30%.

 Time to take a public health approach to pokies policy